sosiristseng/sosiristseng.github.io/docs/software-setup/system/cli-manual.md

 ## tldr

-https://github.com/tldr-pages/tldr are collaborative cheat sheets for console commands, a complement to `man` pages.
-They are also available as [a PDF document](https://tldr.sh/assets/tldr-book.pdf)
+[tldr](https://tldr.sh/) are collaborative cheat sheets for console commands, a complement to `man` pages.

 ### Install